mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 Reads a record from the file that the FileAdapter is working with using the specified relative record number (RRN).

+#### Remarks
+The ReadRandomRRN method is used to read a record from the file that the FileAdapter is working with using the specified relative record number (RRN).
+It first checks if the provided AdgDataSet is null.
+If it is, it throws an ArgumentNullException.
+It then calls the ReadRandomRRN method of the FileData object of the FileAdapter, passing the provided AdgDataSet, ReadRandomMode, LockRequest, and RRN.
+The ReadRandomRRN method of the FileData object reads the record at the specified RRN from the file and fills the AdgDataSet with the data from the record.
+The AdgDataSet should be empty before calling this method.
+The structure of the AdgDataSet should match the structure of the file that the FileAdapter is working with.

 ```cs
 void ReadRandomRRN(AdgDataSet ds, ReadRandomMode mode, LockRequest lr, long RRN)
 ```